Share the world of Anne Frank

 In Auschwitz, Sarah and Anne are tattooed with numbers, shaved, and forced to stand in the cold for long

 roll calls before beginning their day of forced labor.
 The men are separated from their families and Anne

 becomes ill.
 After a few months Anne, her sister Margot, and Sarah are shipped to another camp called

-It is in Bergen-Belsen that both Anne's and Margot's health grows worse.
-Margot becomes so weakened
+In Bergen-Belsen, both Anne's and Margot's health grows worse.
+Margot becomes so weakened that she

-that she dies from a fall; days later, Anne dies from Typhoid.
+dies from a fall; days later, Anne dies from typhoid.

 5th Grade through University/Corporate.